History of Sweden: Historiography

 According to Lönnroth (1998) in the 19th century and early 20th century, Swedish historians saw their writing in terms of literature and storytelling, rather than analysis and interpretation.
 Harald Hjärne (1848–1922) pioneered modern historical scholarship.
 In 1876, he attacked the traditional myths of the social and legal conditions of ancient Greece and Rome inherited from the classical authors.
 He was inspired by German scholar Barthold Georg Niebuhr (1776–1831), a founder of modern German historiography.
 As a professor of history at Uppsala University, Hjärne became a spokesman for the Conservative Party and the Swedish monarchy by 1900.
 Hjärne had an enormous influence on his students and, indeed, on an entire generation of historians, who mostly became political conservatives and nationalists.
 Another movement emerged at Lund University around 1910, where critical scholars began using the source critics' methods to the early history of Scandinavia.
 The brothers Lauritz Weibull and Curt Weibull were the leaders, and they had followers at Lund and Göteborg universities.
 The result was a half-century of often embittered controversy between traditionalists and revisionists that lasted until 1960.
 There was a blurring of the ideological fronts resulting from experiences during and after World War II.
 In the meantime, in the general expansion of university education in the postwar period, history was generally neglected.
 Only through the activities of the National Research Council of the Humanities and the dedicated efforts of certain ambitious university professors created some expansion of historical scholarship.
-After 1990, there were signs of revival in historiography, with a strong new emphasis on 20th-century topics, as well as the application of social history and computerized statistical techniques to the demographic history of ordinary villagers before 1900.
+After 1990, there were signs of revival in historiography, with a strong new emphasis on 20th-century topics, as well as the application of social history and computerised statistical techniques to the demographic history of ordinary villagers before 1900.

 According to Lars Magnusson, social history is a specialty inside economic history.
-Three major themes are the standard of living by strata during industrialization; the history of work; and social issues in preindustrial society and the transition to industrialism.
+Three major themes are the standard of living by strata during industrialisation; the history of work; and social issues in preindustrial society and the transition to industrialism.